© Copyright 2015 Phillips Cruises and Tours

 Complimentary Hot Lunch!

-- Chicken All white meat chicken strips served atop a bed of Alaska Chip Company potato chips with a side of our fresh coleslaw.
+- Chicken All white meat chicken breast tenderloins served with chips and a side of our delicious coleslaw.

-*Please note the coleslaw contains egg in the dressing.
+* Please note the coleslaw contains egg in dressing.

-- Kids meal: All beef hotdog, fruit cup and Alaska Chip Company potato chips.
+- Kids meal: All beef hotdog, fruit cup and chips.

 Snack bar and Full service saloon